bivoje/topho/README.md

 [ ] support other viewer programs & passing-over options
 [ ] load from error log
 [ ] save in mid progress feature (in cases like out of disk space etc?)
+[ ] add message "SPACE to start", "'c' to commit" to start.png & end.png

 Images
 ------------------